 Always check your email address (including your Spam folder) so as you should receive an email message from the Certificate Authority with instructions on how to validate (prove the ownership of) your domain name.
 The email message will ask you to copy a unique code and paste it on a specific link provided in the same email message.

-If your SSL Certificate is issued by Comodo/Sectigo, there are 2 more ways how you can complete the domain validation:
+If your SSL Certificate is issued by Comodo/Sectigo or GoGetSSL, there are 2 more ways how you can complete the domain validation:

 The HTTP validation consists of uploading a TXT validation file to a pre-defined location on your website.
 You have to make sure that you can access this file and link from any web browser.
 Once you proceed with this domain validation method, Comodo/Sectigo will run a scan of your website and will look particularly for this file at the given link.
 Your SSL Certificate will pass the domain validation within a few minutes after Comodo/Sectigo’s system finds the TXT file on your website.